executors/executors/explanatory.md

 \textcolor{red}{TODO:} Show how the semantics of the corresponding customization point can be implemented by calling one of the previously defined methods

 \textcolor{red}{TODO:} Provide an argument, preferably with empirical evidence, why doing so is insufficient and demonstrating how providing the more specialized method is a superior choice

+cost of the future itself may be significant, e.g. if there is any sort of dynamically-allocated asynchronous state associated with that future

+or the cost of realizing that the future is complete may be important, e.g. if it requires any sort of dependency graph analysis common to dynamic scheduling runtimes

 ### `bulk_async_post`
 \textcolor{red}{TODO:} Show how the semantics of the corresponding customization point can be implemented by calling one of the previously defined methods